chillingstar/limbo/README.md

 - TypeScript: A statically typed superset of JavaScript that compiles to plain JavaScript.

-- MongoDB: A NoSQL database for storing and retrieving data.
+- SQLite: A lightweight SQL Database

 - Socket.IO: A library for real-time, bidirectional communication between web clients and servers.